When you add an Image Block to a page or blog post, several factors affect how large it appears on your site:

 Click and drag the cropping handle down to crop horizontally.
 This zooms in on the image, cutting out the sides.

-The Card, Overlap, and Collage layouts have a resizing option in the Style Editor.
+The Card, Overlap, and Collage layouts have a resizing option in Site Styles.

 - Scroll to the section for that layout.
 (For example, scroll to the Image Block: Card section.)